 Patients with epilepsy can apply for a hemp extract registration card to purchase CBD hemp oil from one of two state-licensed facilities.

 While not expressly permitted, the state has no laws prohibiting or regulating CBD.

-Though CBD products are legal in the state, CBD as a food additive is not yet.
+Though CBD products are legal in the state, CBD as a food additive is not yet legal.
 Until the FDA approves its use in food and drinks, CBD-infused edible products will be considered illegal.

 In May 2019, a new law specifically authorized the sale of CBD and food products containing CBD.

-Hemp is still considered a controlled substance in the state constitution, if it is extracted from legally produced hemp and contains less than 0.3 percent THC it is not illegal to possess.
+Hemp is still considered a controlled substance in the state constitution.
+However, if it is extracted from legally produced hemp and contains less than 0.3% THC, it is not illegal to possess.